 As an alternative to making them yourself, you can buy already ground shells.

 There’s no fussing with eggshells in the kitchen and may be more convenient for you.

 We Have Answered The Question Can Dogs Eat Eggshells, But Should Dogs Eat Eggshells?

 Eggshells contain many essential nutrients and are easy to add to your pup’s meals.
 They are a natural alternative to store-bought calcium supplements, so why not give them a try?

 Raw beef bones are an excellent source of calcium for your dog’s diet.
 However, it has been reported by veterinarians that they can get stuck in their gut and need surgery to remove the shards.

 Eggshell powders are easy to use and a more reliable source of day to day calcium nutrition for the dog you love without the risk of bone fragments.

-If you have enjoyed this article, or have any comments to add, please leave them below and as always, don’t forget to share this with your friends!
+If you have enjoyed this article, please share this with your friends!